lczech/gappa/doc/md/graft.md

 The provided `jplace` files are processed individually, producing a `newick` tree for each of them.
 They are named like the input files, but replace the file extension by `.newick`.

+Important remark: Note that the grafting simply attaches the pqueries to the tree at their most likely placement position.
+The phylogeny of the pquries itself however is not resolved at all.

 ### Without `--fully-resolve`

 If `--fully-resolve` is not provided (default), all placements at one edge are collected as children of one central base edge: